 Whether it’s coupled with substance abuse or not, once executive burnout takes hold it’s vital to get help as quickly as possible, as we’ve already acknowledged that high levels of stress can lead to physical and mental health issues.

-One of the best ways to do this is to step away from routine and participate in an executive rehabilitation programme.
+One of the best ways to do this is to step away from routine and participate in an executive rehabilitation Program.
 Here at White River Manor we offer specialised treatment for executive burnout and substance abuse in an idyllic location.

 Our executive treatment centre is located in a picturesque setting, nestled along the White River, Mpumalanga, South Africa.
 We are just 17 kms away from Kruger National Park, one of Africa’s largest game reserves and home to the Big 5.